muratkeremozcan/cctdd/ch11-HeroList/HeroList.md

 }
 ```

-This begs the question, how do we display multiple list items?
+This begs the question; how do we display multiple list items?
 Do we have to copy paste the entire `li` and reference `heroes[1]` in it?
 This works (try it out) but we all know that is not good because it is not DRY and it does not scale.

 What we need is to render a list in a smarter way.
 In React, similar to JS, we do this by mapping over the array / the data.
 The only difference is the need to use JSX notation  to wrap the `li` with syntax.
 Think of these `{` `}` like a template literal `${ }` without the dollar sign.
 Now instead of referencing array indexes, we can reference what the map yields; a single `hero` that maps to each index of the array.
 If `map` is confusing, think of it like a better version of `forEach` that returns and does not mutate, but creates a new array (Refactor 6).